Indonesia International Auto Show: 2016

+The 24th GIIAS saw world premieres to the Daihatsu Sigra and Toyota Calya.

 The 24th Gaikindo Indonesia International Auto Show was held from 11 to 21 August 2016.
 Starting from 2016, the show was no longer held simultaneously alongside IIMS, as the latter was rescheduled to an April timeframe to avoid scheduling conflicts with the former.
 As of its roadshow series, the Makassar event was held prior to the main event from 18 to 21 May, while the Surabaya event was followed after the main event from 28 September to 2 October.
 Coincidentally, it marks the first time the main event ran alongside Indonesia's Independence Day that mostly held in 17 August.

-Audi, BMW, Chevrolet, Daihatsu, Datsun, Honda, Hyundai, Jaguar, Land Rover, Lexus, Mazda, Mercedes-Benz, MINI, Mitsubishi, Nissan, Suzuki, Toyota and Volkswagen were the only branded exhibitors to return.
-Ford declined to return, following their ceased Indonesian operations seven months before the show, however, Ford vehicles remain represented, albeit as an exhibit organized by its dealership chain, Nusantara Ford.
+In the passenger vehicle category, Audi, BMW, Chevrolet, Daihatsu, Datsun, Honda, Hyundai, Jaguar, Land Rover, Lexus, Mazda, Mercedes-Benz, MINI, Mitsubishi, Nissan, Suzuki, Toyota and Volkswagen were the only branded exhibitors to return.
+Ford declined to return, following their ceased Indonesian operations seven months before the show.
+However, Ford vehicles remain represented, albeit as an exhibit organized by its dealership chain, Nusantara Ford.
 A month before the event, Renault announced their absence for the 2016 show, citing due to "technical difficulties", which the company originally planned to introduce the second-generation Koleos and Kwid in the event.
-Porsche also declined to return for the 2016 show, while Smart is absent entirely from the event.
+Porsche also declined to return for the 2016 show, while Smart was absent without an official statement given.

 Joining the exhibition for the first time were Fiat Chrysler Automobiles (FCA) (Jeep and Dodge Journey) and Kia.
 Wuling Motors also joined this exhibition for their initial Indonesian introduction, previewing two models for the compact multi-purpose vehicle (MPV) segment.

+As for the commercial vehicle category, FAW Jiefang, Hino, Isuzu, Mitsubishi Fuso, Tata Motors and UD Trucks were the only returning branded exhibitors, with Iveco and Maxus being absent from the event.
+Toyota chose not to have a dedicated booth for their commercial vehicle lineup from the 2016 show onwards, resulting the absence of the Dyna, and the integration of the Hiace and Hilux into the passenger vehicle booth.
+The commercial vehicle category also marked the initial Indonesian debut to DFSK.

+As for the motorcycle category, BMW Motorrad, Honda, Kawasaki and Royal Enfield were the only returning branded exhibitors, with Triumph and Yamaha being absent from the event.
+Ducati eventually joined the exhibition for the 2016 show, following their cancelled appearance in the previous 2015 event.
+Additional motorcycle brands joining the exhibition for the first time were Italjet, KTM, Peugeot Motorcycles, Piaggio, Suzuki, Terra Motors and Ural Motorcycles.